Differences between adjustable and fixed loans

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they wish to lock in at this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
-Call VSI Home Lending at (260) 338-2561 to learn more.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Call VSI Home Lending at 2603382561 to discuss your situation with one of our professionals.

-Most people who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan to stay in the house for any longer than the introductory low-rate period.
-ARMs are risky if property values go down and borrowers can't sell or refinance their loan.
+Most borrowers who choose ARMs do so when they want to get lower introductory rates and do not plan on remaining in the house for any longer than this initial low-rate period.
+ARMs can be risky when property values go down and borrowers are unable to sell their home or refinance.